Nothing to see here: Failed supernovae are faint or rare: Sources Found

 \subsubsection{Asteroid}

 One source recovered from PTF observations of NGC 1068 is an asteroid.
 This appeared as a very bright PSF-like source in a single image.
 Its measured position at time of observation matches with that of known asteroid 735 Marghanna\footnote{\url{https://minorplanetcenter.net/cgi-bin/checkmp.cgi}}.
 The asteroid was not visible at any position in the preceding or following images taken one day prior and four days later respectively.
 The pipeline requires a detection in two or more consecutive images to flag a source as potentially interesting.
-For this source to have been flagged, a spurious detection may have been made at its position in the stack before or after.
+Upon checking, a spurious detection was found to have been made in the stack prior to the true detection of this asteroid.
+This source was found close to the centre of NGC 1068, where the quality of the subtraction was poorer, and so false detections were more likely to occur.
 Our single detection places this source at an apparent magnitude of 13.3.